-up, and WestwoodOne is joining forces with Horizon Media to connect with fans ahead of the big game.
-The weeklong program, “7 Days to Sunday,” kicked off on Monday, January 27 and is
+Bowl is coming up, and WestwoodOne is joining forces with Horizon Media to connect with fans ahead of the big game.
+The weeklong program, “7 Days to Sunday,” kicked off on Monday, January

-Football League and exclusive national radio home for Super Bowl XLVIII, are touring the New York metro area with “Football Fan Machines” buses.
-They connect listeners and fans to NFL
+National Football League and exclusive national radio home for Super Bowl XLVIII, are touring the New York metro area with “Football Fan Machines” buses.
+They connect listeners and fans to

 A number of Horizon clients are

 participating with feature activations, including Burger King, Corona, Geico, City Harvest, Buffalo Wild Wings and Partnership@DrugFree.org.

 One of the vehicles includes a VIP lounge